SnBuenafe/DigitizingNishikawa/README.md

 Tows were done seasonally (Jan-Mar, Apr-Jun, Jul-Sept, Oct-Dec).

 Number of tows and volumes of water strained are reported and digitized.

+The digitized data of all 18 species in text delimited (CSV), raster, and vector files are found in `/Output`.

+To replicate the process of generating these files go through the R scripts sequentially:

+* `01_Digitizing_Data_CSV.R`: Converts all .csv files from `/RawData` to one long csv file for larval distributions and one for towing effort
+* `02_Digitizing_Data_VectorAndRaster.R`: Creates the vector (sf objects saved as .RDS) and raster (GEOTIFF files saved as .tif) files
+* `03_Making_Maps.R`: Replicates the species plots shown in the data paper.